 An oval cropmark farmstead enclosure is recorded in the HER at NU21101390 (NH 5906).
 This site has been transcribed during the APTE and is recorded as measuring 76m by 55m.
 The cropmark of a second farmstead enclosure have been identified by the APTE (NMR 1471461) at NU19703350.
 The site is sub rectangular and measures 83m by 46m with an entrance to the SW.
 The APTE has recorded a sub-circular farmstead enclosure at NU02584817 (NMR 6484), and this is probably the same site as that recorded in the HER as NH 3970.
 The enclosure is about 54m across while the crop marks of an outer ditch have been recorded on the W and NW sides.
-The crop marks of a sub-circular farmstead enclosure ditch have been recorded on the W and NW sides.
-The crop marks of a sub-circular farmstead enclosure base of Scremerston Town Farm.
+The crop marks of a sub-circular farmstead enclosure have been identified from aerial photographs (NU02434787, NH 3974) east of Scremerston Town Farm.
 The APTE transcription records this site as being about 50m across.
 The APTE has recorded the fragmentary remains of a farmstead enclosure at NU 00705024 (NMR 1348222).
 This consists of traces of hut circle 7m across and two angle lengths of enclosure ditch.